Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Results and Discussion

 The main limitation of the proposed Umodel is the lack of identifiability of its parameters inherited from Jung's model.
-Lack of identifiability is quite a common problem in mathematical models and is receiving increasing attention in the applied mathematics community \cite{Phan,Munoz,Alahmadi}.
+Lack of identifiability is quite a common problem in mathematical models and is receiving increasing attention in the applied mathematics community~\cite{Phan,Munoz,Alahmadi}.
 It follows from the fact that some parameters correlate with each other, and therefore, different sets of parameter values lead to very similar goodness-of-fit within the uncertainty of the experimental data.
 This flaw in the model hinders the interpretation of the specific parameter values and their association with the sensitivity of different cell types to treatment.
-Consequently, in this paper, we can describe trends of the parameters as a function of thermal or radiation dose but not yet the biological meaning of the specific parameter values.\\
+Consequently, in this paper, we can describe trends of the parameters as a function of thermal or radiation dose but not yet the biological meaning of the specific parameter values.
 Nevertheless, the parameter trends can provide more insights into the underlying phenomena because they come from simultaneous fitting to several independent data sets.
 One way to improve the identifiability is to restrict the multiparametric space, as we have done by introducing thermodynamic conditions for the dependence of the model parameters on HT exposure time and temperature.
-However, the problem still needs to be fully solved; more specific experimental data describing DNA damage and repair would be helpful to validate our current predictions and define a reasonable physiological range for the parameters, improving their identifiability.
-For instance, extensive experimental quantification of enzyme activities relevant to DNA repair or protein refolding upon treatment would help to refine the proposed model regarding its biological relevance and robust interpretability. \\
+However, the problem still needs to be fully solved; more specific experimental data describing DNA damage and repair would be helpful to validate our current assumptions and define a reasonable physiological range for the parameters, improving their identifiability.
+For instance, extensive experimental quantification of enzyme activities relevant to DNA repair or protein refolding upon treatment would help to refine the proposed model regarding its biological relevance and robust interpretability.\\